 Dr. Vendal is a Board Certified Eye Physician and Surgeon who is a Diplomate of the American Board of Ophthalmology.
-She specializes in the treatment of diabetes, glaucoma, macular degeneration, and cataracts as well as providing comprehensive ophthalmic care.
+She specializes in the treatment of diabetes, glaucoma, and cataracts as well as providing comprehensive ophthalmic care.
 Her surgical specialties include glaucoma lasers, glaucoma surgery, cataract surgery, and Prelex refractive surgery.

 - College: University of Texas at Austin – B.A. in Biology

 - Medical School: UT Health Science Center – San Antonio

 - Internship in Medicine: University of North Carolina hospitals at Chapel Hill

 - Residency in ophthalmology: Penn State University

 - Fellowship in Glaucoma: Harvard Medical School, Massachusetts Eye and Ear Infirmary

 She grew up in Plano, Texas with her father, an executive at an engineering firm, her mother, a retired professor of sociology, and her sister, Sarah.
 At UT, she was consistently on the Dean’s Honor Roll and served in the premedical honor society, Alpha Epsilon Delta.
 During the course of her studies at UT Health Science Center, she received several Lions Research scholarships to perform vision research and won various awards for her research presentations on macular degeneration.